dotansimha/graphql-code-generator/docs/getting-started/documents-field.md

 ### Root level

-You can specify the `documents` field in your root level config, as follow:
+You can specify the `documents` field in your root level config:

 ```yml
 schema: http://localhost:3000/graphql